Recipe By: Laura Lorenz

 Directions

 To cook the squash, preheat the oven to 425 degrees.
 Line a baking sheet with foil.
 Then poke 2-3 holes into the squash (each side) with a sharp knife.
 Place the squash on the baking sheet and roast in the oven for 60-80 minutes; or until the squash is soft when stuck with a knife.
 Once the squash is cool enough to handle, cut it in half, discard the seeds, scoop out the flesh, and set aside.
 In a large pot over medium heat add the 1-2 tbsp of oil (just enough to barely coat the bottom of the pot), the onions, garlic, and ginger.
 Cook for 8-10 minutes, stirring occasionally, or until the onions are soft.
 While the vegetables are cooking, blend up the soaked cashews.
 In a blender, add the drained cashews with ¼-⅓ cup of water and blend on high until mostly smooth, adding a little water if needed.
 Once the onions are soft, stir in the tomato paste and all the spices, and cook for 30 seconds, stirring continuously.
 Next, add the cooked sweet potato, squash, broth, and blended cashews, and bring to a simmer.
 Partially cover the pot and simmer for 20 minutes; stirring occasionally.
 After 20 minutes, turn off the heat, add the coconut milk, and blend with an immersion blender until smooth.
+Taste the soup and add any additional salt if needed.
+To serve, place soup in a bowl and garnish with pepitas, whipped coconut cream, chopped cilantro and chives, and a sprinkle of smoked paprika and garam masala.
+I like to serve warm naan alongside.

 *I baked a whole sweet potato and scooped out the flesh.
 You can peel it and boil it or dice it and bake it.
 Personal preference.